FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 database?
 The header size wouldn't be too bad but the rest of the file would fill up our memory pretty quick.
 Rust provides a few options dealing with raw bytes that we may or may not want to read into memory all at once.
-The most basic option would be the `Read` trait, this allows us to call `Read::read(&mut buf)` which will attempt to fill up the provided `buf` which is typically an array it then returns the number of bytes actually read.
+The most basic option would be the `Read` trait, this allows us to call `Read::read(&mut self, &mut buf)` which will attempt to fill up the provided `buf` which is a slice of `u8`s, it then returns the number of bytes actually read.
 For example.

 ```rust